srisk150904/code-review-assistent/README.md

-Got it ✅ Since this project is part of your **placement evaluation**, I’ll make the `README.md` very clear, step-by-step, so anyone (even without prior setup) can run and test it quickly.

-Here’s a polished `README.md` you can drop into your repo:

----

 # 🚀 Code Review Assistant

 An automated **code review system** that analyzes uploaded code files or pasted snippets for **readability, modularity, and potential bugs**, combining **static analysis** + **LLM suggestions**.